 Small Practices

 I have started practicing in small ways.
 When someone compliments me, I say thank you.
 Just that.
 No qualifier, no deflection, no reciprocal compliment offered as a reflex.
 The pause after thank you feels vast and exposed, like standing in an open field.
-But it is also where something real happens.
-The kindness arrives.
-It lands.
-I feel it.
+But I have started paying attention to what my body does in that field.
+The first few times, the chest stayed clenched.
+The jaw stayed tight.
+The thank you was a word, not a reception.
+But by the fourth or fifth time, warmth spread across my face, and it was not embarrassment.
+A softening behind the sternum.
+The faintest loosening of the grip on the cup.

 When someone offers help, I have started saying yes more often, even when I could manage alone.
 Not because I need the help in every case, but because accepting it changes the shape of the relationship.
 It lets the other person give.
 It creates a circuit that runs both ways.
 I have noticed that the people in my life seem lighter when I let them contribute, as if my constant independence had been quietly burdening them too.

 The next time someone offers you something kind, whether it is a word, a gesture, or a hand, try receiving it fully.
 Do not rush to reciprocate.
 Do not explain why you do not deserve it.
 Just let it arrive.
 Say thank you.
-Notice what happens in your body when you stop deflecting and simply allow yourself to be on the receiving end of someone's care.
-It may feel unfamiliar.
-That is how you know you need the practice.
+And then notice what happens in your body: does the chest open or close?
+Does the breathing deepen or shallow?
+Does the jaw soften or set?
+You do not need to change what you find.
+Just notice.
+That noticing, that willingness to feel what receiving actually feels like in the body, is the practice.
+If it feels like too much today, let it go.
+Some practices need a season of readiness before the ground can hold them.